xerocopy/Coursera_MLOps/README.md

 # Coursera_MLOps

-#### References Week3:

-References
+#### This is a notepad along with my study.
+I think it will be handy when I need to look back sometime later and probably useful for other peer learners to find things.

-Introduction to Machine Learning in Production
+#### Course 1 Introduction to Machine Learning in Production
 This is a compilation of resources including URLs and papers appearing in lecture videos.

 Overall resources: